 Keep leaves clean.
 Anthurium leaves are naturally glossy.
-Just wipe them with a damp cloth, or spray with a fine mist of room-temperature water, to keep them dust-free.
+Gently wipe them with a damp cloth, or spray with a fine mist of room-temperature water, to keep them dust-free.
 Avoid leaving water drops on the leaves because it may cause a fungus that appears as dry, brown spots that need to be treated with a fungicide.

 You can order these tropical flowers online from flower delivery sites and nurseries.
 Many named cultivars are available to choose from, including some with dark red, pink or white spathes.
 'Rothschildeanum' has a red spathe with white spots.
 'Wardii' has a dark red spathe.

 This is a beautiful, lush tropical plant even when not in bloom.
 Give your anthurium growing conditions like its native habitat, and you'll enjoy it for several years.